What Do You Need to Start a Business? We’ve Got Answers (+ a Free Checklist)

-Once you have your EIN in hand, go to your favorite bank and set up a business banking account.
-Your EIN makes it possible for you to set up a business banking account, business savings account and business credit card and/or business line of credit.
+Once you have your EIN in hand, set up a business banking account.
+Your EIN makes it possible for you to set up a business banking account, business savings account, business credit card and/or business line of credit.
 It’s important to have a distinct financial identity set up for your business under its own name — and be sure to keep your personal finances separate from your business.

 Don’t use your business credit card to buy groceries, and don’t use your personal checkbook to pay business expenses.
 At tax time, you need to be able to show the IRS that your business is a legitimate entity of its own and that you haven’t been using your business funds improperly or claiming business tax deductions you don’t deserve.
 Setting up a separate business banking account is one of the most important first steps to running your business in a legitimate way.

 Set up Your LLC to File as an S Corporation

 One of the best ways to minimize your tax burden as a small business owner if you have formed an LLC is to elect to have your LLC file taxes as an S Corporation.
-By filing IRS Form 2553, you can choose to have your LLC taxed as an S Corporation — which isn’t as complicated as it sounds.
-With just a bit of extra work by you and your accountant, you can often significantly reduce the amount of self-employment tax you’re required to pay on your LLC income.
+By filing IRS Form 2553, you can choose to have your LLC taxed as an S Corporation, which isn’t as complicated as it sounds.
+With just a bit of extra work by you and your accountant, you can often reduce the amount of self-employment tax you’re required to pay on your LLC income.
 This is an excellent tax advantage for small business owners because it can help you owe less tax than you would pay on a similar amount of W-2 income as an employee.

 Talk to your accountant or tax attorney for more details.
 Incfile can also help you file your S Corp tax election form.
 If you own an LLC, you should definitely consider this strategy to reduce your tax burden and free up more money to save for retirement or pursue other business investment goals.